Dutchtallman/inqbus.rainflow/README.rst

 There are examples included in inqbus.rainflow/src/inqbus/rainflow/examples

-The main mehtods are located and described in inqbus.rainflow/src/inqbus/rainflow/run_rainflow
+The main methods are located and described in ``inqbus.rainflow/src/inqbus/rainflow/run_rainflow``